 The vote only authorized the study, not the building.

-If a performing arts center were built, it would mean art, ceramics, photography, choir, chorus, piano and other classes would no longer be taught in the basement of the high school, or the basement, which lacks windows, ventilation and space.
+If a performing arts center were built, it would mean art, ceramics, photography, choir, chorus, piano and other classes would no longer be taught in the basement of the high school which lacks windows, ventilation and space.

 Students are subjected to noise and exhaust odors, music teacher Darren Avery said.
 He described the space at the “bowels” of the school.